 We aim to be inclusive but reserve the right to reject work that isn’t in line with our goals and voice as a publication.
 Anything discriminatory, ableist, sexist, and/or racist will be rejected.
 Here’s a list of ableist language and alternative words that can be used.

 Acceptances and publication will occur on a rolling basis in blog format to make this magazine as timely and accessible as possible.
 We will respond to all submissions that follow our guidelines.
-If you haven’t gotten a response in 4-6 weeks, please check in.
+If you haven’t gotten a response in three months, please check in.
 Simultaneous submissions are allowed.
 If something you’ve submitted is accepted elsewhere, please let us know.

 Submissions must be original.
 We accept reprints and previously published work.
 Authors retain the rights to their work, and individual rights revert to authors upon publication.
 If your work is previously unpublished and gets published again, we ask that you cite Blanket Sea as the place it first appeared.